VIRAL VIDEO: Parents freak out while teaching son to drive

-SOUTH AUSTRAILIA (WTVD) --All parents know the joys and struggles of teaching their children to drive.
+SOUTH AUSTRALIA (WTVD) --All parents know the joys and struggles of teaching their children to drive.

-Well, one family from South Austraila knows the struggle a little too well.
+Well, one family from South Australia knows the struggle a little too well.

 Since 2016, Kieran Davidson, now 19, has been on his learner's license.